Starý Rybník Castle

+Location

-Ruins of Starý Rybník castle are on a small rocky ridge between two ponds at the village of Starý Rybník in the district of Cheb.
+Ruins of Starý Rybník Castle are on a small rocky ridge between two fishponds in the village of Starý Rybník (part of Skalná in Cheb District).

+History

 The castle was likely constructed during the latter half of the 14th century.
 Soon afterwards, the castle passed on to the Frankengrüner family from Cheb and was later acquired by the Gumerauers and the Brambachs.
-Throughout the most of the 16th century it belonged to the Lords of Wirsperg.In the following years, it frequently changed hands, from the Trautenbergs to the Hartenbergs and later to the Perglars of Perglas.
+Throughout most of the 16th century it belonged to the Lords of Wirsperg.
+In the following years, it frequently changed hands, from the Trautenbergs to the Hartenbergs and later to the Perglars of Perglas.
 In 1787, it was acquired by Johann Georg Wilhelm whose family held it up to 1945.